nkinnan/esphome-pace-bms/README.md

 Each of the platforms: select, sensor, switch, text_sensor, will work the same way.

-Only certain sensors/components are supported for slave BMSes.
+Only certain sensors/controls are supported for slave BMSes.
 You can't set the time, or configure alarm voltage levels on a slave BMS for example.
 This is all documented in the [exposing the sensors](#Exposing-the-sensors-this-is-the-good-part) section.
 If you add a sensor/component to a slave BMS that is not supported, you will just get a compile error.
 Remove the unsupported entry and you're good to go.
 All the important monitoring sensors and status readouts are supported for slaves, but due to inherent protocol limitations, the writable entries in particular simply will not work without a direct connection.
 If you need to set alarm voltage levels, etc. then you'll have to connect an ESP directly to the slave BMS for that.
 Afterward, you can go back to the master/slave configuration for ongoing monitoring.

 ## Example Config Files

 If you already have a config for your board, you should use that, and then copy/paste/modify the relevant parts of [ESPHome configuration YAML](#ESPHome-configuration-YAML).
 You'll need to read that anyway to understand what these files contain.
 But here are some basic configs if starting from scratch.
 The main difference between them is just the board declaration (and the 8266-specific settings as noted in [8266-specific settings](#8266-specific-settings))

 Update: Maintaining all the different boards was a pain, so I have trimmed this down to just ESP8266 and ESP32.
 If you have a variant board, or an RP2040 or whatever, you'll need to update the board section of the config.
-You may also need to modify the

 Multi-pack is not recommended on an ESP8266.
 The 8266 already has difficulting supporting this component, but it can be done if you trim down the config enough - remove webserver and anything else that's "extra", and probably remove some of the sensors you don't need as well.
 I was able to get it running an an 8266 board with 1MB flash, but it was a stretch.